klassen-software-solutions/KSSCoreUI/README.md

  [API Documentation](https://www.kss.cc/apis/KSSCoreUI/docs/index.html)

+ ## What is New in Version 2

+ There are no API changes in V2, however the minumum Mac OS is now 10.12 instead of 10.11 and the minimum KSSCore is V5.

  ## Module Availability

  Note that not all modules are available on all architectures.
 In addition, within a module there will